Our School Curriculum

 The organisation of our school timetable means that the pupils in Years 1-6 spend time in the morning learning English and Maths.

 In the afternoon the other subjects are taught.
 Subjects such as Science, History, Geography, Art & Design, Design & Technology are taught using a topic approach.
-We use the International Primary Curriculum to ensure that through the topics we have chosen the pupils cover all the learning they need to by the end of each Key Stage.
+We use the Sonar Curriculum to ensure that through the topics we have chosen the pupils cover all the learning they need to by the end of each Key Stage.
 This means that over the course of a year there is coverage of all the subjects, but that they children do not learn all of the topic subjects all of the time.

 In Foundation Stage we follow the Statutory Framework for the Foundation Stage and assess children at the end of Foundation Stage using the Early Learning Goals.